Aayush181509/Aayush181509/README.md

 - 🔭 I’m currently working on research regarding **GEO AI** and how we can leverage Deep Learning Methodologies

-- 🔭 I’m currently working on **UAV/Drone Images Segmentation and Detection**

 - 🌱 I’m currently learning **Working on Advanced Deep Learning models for Segmentation.**

 - 👨‍💻 All of my projects are available at [github.com/Aayush181509](github.com/Aayush181509)